intrand/pf2e-lifeblade/print/src/lifeblade.md

 )

 info (
-**Key Ability**
+**Key Attribute**

 **DEXTERITY**
-At 1st level, your class gives you an ability boost to Dexterity.
+At 1st level, your class gives you an attribute boost to Dexterity.

 |